 I do have a present for you guys.
 It came about because I've had a few questions about if Ghost Bird will be made into an audiobook.
 The short answer is I have no idea.
-But in the mmidst the madness of the new year, I tried to find some positives and recorded myself reading the opening chapters and I'm posting it now for your aural pleasure.
+But in the midst of the new year madness, I tried to find some positives.
+So I recorded myself reading the opening chapters and I'm posting it now for your aural pleasure.

 You'll note the lack of info on the new updates and current events.
 I recorded it in January so it's now dated, it just took a while to get approval to post it - totally understandable given how nuts this year has already been!

 Before you listen, I did want to say that I keep referring to 'my editor', and I should have named the fabulous Kristina Schultz, whom I adore and who had those big structural conversations with me.
 You can all thank her for how well the book shaped up.